-We firmly believe that people with disability and/or their families are the best people to make the decisions about the level of risk they are willing to take in pursuit of their goals and aspirations.
-This means making your own decisions about the kind of support you receive, when you receive it and who provides it.
-To make this support effective and safe, it’s important to understand that while you will be making these decisions, your support workers have an obligation to find the balance between respecting your right to make these decisions and ensuring that you are both safe during each shift.
-We encourage all Hireup users to approach these decisions with open and clear communication so everyone is on the same page.
+We firmly believe that our Clients, and/or their families or Account Managers are the best people to make the decisions about the level of risk they are willing to take in pursuit of their goals and aspirations.
+This means making your own decisions about the kind of support or services you receive, when you receive it and who provides it.
+To make this support or service effective and safe, it’s important to understand that while you will be making these decisions, your Support Team has an obligation to find the balance between respecting your right to make these decisions and ensuring that you are both safe during the provision of all support or services.
+We encourage all Hireup Users to approach these decisions with open and clear communication so everyone is on the same page.

-Just as you are enabled to make risk-based decisions, so too are your home care and support workers.
-You must respect a home care and support workers right to decline to provide support if they do not feel safe or qualified to do so.
+Just as you are able to make risk-based decisions, so too are the members of your Support Team.
+You must respect each member of your Support Team’s right to decline to provide any support or services if they do not feel safe, comfortable or qualified to do so.

-Everyone in the Hireup community has the responsibility to ensure that quality support is delivered in a safe working environment.
+Everyone in the Hireup community has the responsibility to ensure that quality support and services are delivered in a safe working environment.

-You have responsibilities to ensure that the work environment you provide is safe and appropriate for your team of home care and support workers.
-This includes maintaining equipment that will be used by your home care and support workers and ensuring that the environment is free of hazards that could cause injury to you or your support workers.
+You have responsibilities to ensure that the work environment you provide is safe and appropriate for your Support Team.
+This includes maintaining equipment and ensuring that the environment is free of hazards that could cause injury to you or anyone in your Support Team.

 Zero tolerance for abuse and neglect

-Hireup has a zero tolerance policy to abuse, neglect, negligence and violence against people with disability.
-You should share any concerns of abuse or neglect with Hireup as soon as you are aware of them.
+Hireup has a zero tolerance policy for abuse, neglect, negligence, violence, discrimination, bullying and harassment.
+You should share any concerns of such behaviour with Hireup as soon as you are aware of them.

-You must not assault, harass or intimidate any home care and support worker or member of our community, or deliberately or negligently expose any member of our community to a risk of physical, psychological or other harm.
+You must not assault, harass or intimidate any member of your Support Team or member of our community and you must not deliberately or negligently expose your Support Team or any member of our community to a risk of physical, psychological or other harm.

 Security and Privacy

-You must maintain the confidentiality and privacy of the personal information of any home care and support workers you engage with and of any other members of the Hireup community.
-This means you must not share information about the people you are working with or any other member of the Hireup community with anyone else.
-You must keep your Hireup account password secret and not provide anyone else access to your Hireup account.
+You must maintain the confidentiality and privacy of the personal information of your Support Team and any other member of the Hireup Community.
+This means you must not share information about the people you are working with or any other member of the Hireup community with anyone else without the consent to do so.
+You must keep your Hireup Account password secret and not provide anyone else access to your Hireup Account.

-If you become aware of a potential or actual privacy or confidentiality breach by you or anyone else in the Hireup community, you must report it to Hireup immediately.
+If you become aware of a potential or actual privacy or confidentiality breach by you, your Support Team or anyone else in the Hireup community, you must report it to Hireup immediately.

 You should contribute positively to an environment that is free from discrimination, bullying and harassment, including on the basis of disability, race, age, sex, gender identity, religion, political or other opinion or affiliation, or criminal record.

-You must not use the Hireup platform or communicate with Hireup or any member of our community for a purpose which is not related to a potential or actual shift with a home care and support worker.
+You must not use the Platform or communicate with Hireup or any member of our community for a purpose which is not related to potential or actual support or services.

-You must not provide any information that is incorrect, misleading or deceptive on your Hireup profile or in any communications you have with Hireup or any member of our community.
-You must not include any offensive, defamatory, derogatory or inappropriate material in your Hireup profile or in any communications you have with Hireup or any member of our community.
+You must not provide any information that is incorrect, misleading or deceptive on your Hireup profile or in any communications you have with your Support Team, Hireup or any member of our community.
+You must not include any offensive, defamatory, derogatory or inappropriate material in your Hireup profile or in any communications you have with your Support Team, Hireup or any member of our community.

-You have a responsibility to report any issues or incidents that occur during or in relation to a shift to Hireup through our 24-hour online reporting tool, as soon as possible or at the very least within 1 day of the incident occurring.
+You have a responsibility to report any issues or incidents that occur during or in relation to any support or service you receive through Hireup via our 24-hour online reporting tool, as soon as possible or at the very least within 1 day of the incident occurring.

 You must work transparently and honestly with Hireup to resolve any complaints, issues or incidents.
-You are accountable for your performance and behaviour while engaging with Hireup, the Hireup community and any home care and support workers.
+You are accountable for your performance and behaviour while engaging with Hireup, your Support Team and the Hireup community.

 Communication is one of the strongest tools we have to build strong working relationships.
 Words can be powerful in shaping how we think and feel about ourselves and each other.